 Step Operation Description 1 Enable IGMP Snooping function Required.
-Enable IGMP Snooping globally on the switchandfortheportonMulticast→IGMPSnooping→Snooping Config and Port Config page.
+Enable IGMP Snooping globally on the switch and for the port on Multicast-IGMP Snooping-Snooping Config and Port Config page.
 2 Create a multicast VLAN Required.
-Create a multicast VLAN and add all the member ports and router ports to the VLAN on the VLAN→802.1Q VLAN page.
-Configure the link type of the router ports as Tagged.
+Create a multicast VLAN and add all the member ports and router ports to the VLAN on the VLAN → 802.1Q VLAN page.
+Configure the link type of the member ports as GENERAL.
+Configure the link type of the router ports as TRUNK or configure the egress rule as tagged GENERAL.
 3 Configure parameters for multicast VLAN Optional.
 Enable and configure a multicast VLAN on the Multicast→IGMP Snooping→Multicast VLAN page.
 It is recommended to keep the default time parameters.
-4 Look over the configuration If it is successfully configured, the VLAN ID of the multicast VLAN will be displayed in the IGMP Snooping Status table on the Multicast $\rightarrow$ IGMP Snooping $\rightarrow$ Snooping Config page.
+4 Look over the configuration If it is successfully configured, the VLAN ID of the multicast VLAN will be displayed in the IGMP Snooping Status table on the Multicast→IGMP Snooping→Snooping Config page.